 The long-range plan projects the tax base levy by estimating the new assessed value and applying it to the City's applicable tax rate.
-The estimation of the assessed value rate.
 The estimation of the assessed value starts with the previous year's assessed value and adds three factors: a growth factor (maximum allowed by law is 3%), an allowance for new construction, and an allowance for annexed property.
-The City's permanent tax rate is \$2.0838 per \$1.000 assessed value.
+The City's permanent tax rate is \$2.0838 per \$1,000 assessed value.